dotnet/iot/README.md

 * [.NET device bindings](src/devices) for a wide variety of sensors, chips, displays and other components.
 * Request a device binding or protocol that you need for your project ([file an issue](https://github.com/dotnet/iot/issues)).
 * Links to blog posts or tweets that showcase .NET Core being used for great IoT scenarios ([file an issue](https://github.com/dotnet/iot/issues)).

-## Roadmap

-While this repo is currently in preview, we want to focus our efforts in a particular direction, specifically to work on areas aligned with our [roadmap](Documentation/roadmap.md).

-Of course, this doesn't mean we're not willing to explore areas that aren't part of our roadmap, but we'd prefer if these would start with a document ([file an issue](https://github.com/dotnet/iot/issues)), and not with code.
-This allows us to collaborate on how we want to approach specific holes or issues with our platform without being drowned in large PRs.

 ## License